 MAP is committed to principles of dignity, independence, integration and equal opportunity for people living with disabilities.
 We invite you to read our Accessible Employment Policy here.

-MAP's Strategic Plan is a comprehensive guiding document detailing our goals and strategies through to 2025.
+MAP's Strategic Plan is a comprehensive guiding document detailing our goals and strategies (2022-25, extended to 2026).
 The full document can be accessed here.

 Daniel Thau-Eleff - Executive Producer